-Around half of Tai Kok Tsui didn’t exist before as it’s all built on reclaimed land, and without it, there wouldn’t be a breezy promenade in the neighbourhood today.
-Take a break from the bustle of the city and stroll along the serene promenade for some new views of Kowloon’s landmark International Commerce Centre, with a part of the Victoria Harbour visible in the distance.
+Around half of Tai Kok Tsui didn’t exist before, as it’s all built on reclaimed land.
+Without it, there wouldn’t be a breezy promenade in the neighbourhood today.
+Take a break and stroll along the serene promenade for some new views of Kowloon’s landmark International Commerce Centre, with a part of the Victoria Harbour visible in the distance.
 When you’re tired, relax by the sea or take a nap in one of the small gardens that dot the shore.

 Hoi Fai Road Promenade, Hoi Fai Road, Tai Kok Tsui

-Lard noodles (豬油渣麵) may not sound the most appetising, but don’t judge until you’ve had some!
-Locals and nostalgic Hongkongers alike flock to Ying Kee’s for a decadent and filling bowl of the fragrant Lard Noodles (starting from $20).
-Chewy rectangular noodles are topped with a generous helping of mushrooms, crunchy bits of lard, and melt-in-your-mouth pork belly before being submerged into a bowl of clear pork bone soup.
-Ying Kee Noodle is so well-known for this signature dish that it doesn’t even have a menu as that’s all customers come for, but don’t fret; the dish is highly customisable with many add-on options.
+Lard noodles (豬油渣麵) may not sound appetising, but don’t judge until you’ve had some!
+Nostalgic Hongkongers flock to Ying Kee Noodle for a decadent and filling bowl of their fragrant lard noodles.
+Chewy rectangular noodles are topped with generous helpings of mushrooms, crunchy bits of lard, and melt-in-your-mouth pork belly before being submerged into a bowl of clear pork bone soup.
+Ying Kee Noodle is so well-known for this signature dish that it doesn’t even have a menu, as lard noodles are all that customers come for, but don’t fret; the dish is highly customisable with many add-on options.

 Ying Kee Noodle, 4 Lime Street, Tai Kok Tsui | (+852) 2390 7397